ShaneC0/disrupted/README.md

 Client
 - client side validation?
-- Grid layout on Main
-- Server component
+- channel component
-- color pallet
+- Figure out when to clear errors on auth

+What is the channel component?
+  - Map of messages
+  - textbox input for sending
+  - When message sends:
-- Re-request channels when server is switched
+    - Send to server
+    - add to state
+    - Send socket

 Server
 - auth middleware